Maximmz/Ecom-Next/README.md

-# Realtime Chat
+# E-Commerce Web Application
-Realtime Chat on Next.js Tailwind TypeScript and Redis
+Web Application for E-Commerce created on on Next.js Tailwind TypeScript and PostgreSQL

 ## Getting Started